radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 #### Alerts

-Alerts associated with activities monitored from the Control Panels are configured from the Main Control Panel -> Settings tab -> Monitoring section and are tied to the Task Scheduler which must be running.
+Alerts associated with activities monitored from the Control Panels are configured from the Main Control Panel > Settings tab > Monitoring section and are tied to the Task Scheduler which must be running.
 The status of the Task Scheduler can be seen on the Tasks tab in the Server Control Panel associated with the current leader node.

->[!warning]
->For alerts that leverage data collectors, it is important to note that some properties within data collectors require the RadiantOne service to be running to get status information.
+>[!warning] For alerts that leverage data collectors, it is important to note that some properties within data collectors require the RadiantOne service to be running to get status information.
 If you have configured custom alerts that use properties in a data collector that require the RadiantOne service to be running, andthe service stops, no alerts are sent.
 Be mindful of this when using data collectors in custom alerts.

 RadiantOne offers standard alerts and custom alerts.
 Standard alerts cover the recommended minimum monitoring for the RadiantOne components and are pre-configured by default.
 Custom